XIII Edition of Baikal Ice

 - "As an Australian, the attraction was intense to run the Baikal Ice Marathon because in our country there is nothing to compare to the vast white wilderness and frozen beauty of Lake Baikal in Siberia.
 On the sunny and frosty morning of the 2012 event it was a privilege to stand with competitors from all over the world to bless this ancient and sacred lake.
 It is tradition to pacify the lake god Burkhan and hope for a safe passage across the lake.
 This year the offering was with milk sprinkled north, south, east and west.
 It was an honour, not only to bless the lake but to experience the 42.2km journey on foot across its frozen water.
 The pristine snow, pure air, stunning landscape and comfort of knowing that friendly faces welcomed us at each of the drink stations served to enhance this amazing experience.
 Not far from the finish line a large bird flew directly towards me and when it was overhead it greeted me with a kind and welcome call, as if to say "you are nearly there" - I will never forget it.
 Burkhan was kind to us that day as the predicted winds did not arrive and we were treated to a perfect sunny day.
 A huge thank you to everyone involved in the organisation of this magnificent and unique event.
 It was an absolute joy and I look forward to returning to Lake Baikal soon." - Maybritt Elisabet Prahl, of Sydney, Australia (female winner of the 8-th Baikal Ice Marathon wo achieved new world record of running marathon on ice).

 - "The run, I won’t deny, was something of a slog: even the toasts we drank in milk at the start to appease the lake spirits could not moderate the toughness of a featureless ice field where the brain can find no progress markers and distances are impossible to gauge.
-Yet the sense of achievement on reaching the little wooden hut set up in mid-lake after 21km (13 miles) and two hours 25 minutes was extraordinary, and as we drove back by hovercraft the otherworldly beauty of Baikal worked its magic." - Lucy Ward, UK.
+Yet the sense of achievement on reaching the little wooden hut set up in mid-lake after 21km (

 - "On 3rd March 2012 Trevor and I finished the Baikal Ice Marathon in Siberia.
 We crossed the finish line in 5 hours and 3 minutes, running on one of the most unique landscapes on the planet.
 Conditions on the day of the race were exceptional - Heaven gave us blue sky and lots of sun.
 In such conditions, a new world record was set of marathon running on the ice!
 Our race did not beat any records, but we succeeded in finishing the race on the beautiful frozen scenic trail and it was for us a huge achievement" - Dr Philip Blezdel, UK.